alex-vasiliu/iOS-portfolio/README.md

 <details>
   <summary><b>More details about technologies used</b></summary>

-  * Developed in UIKit with CLEAN architecture design pattern
+  * Developed in UIKit
+  * CLEAN architecture design pattern
   * REST API alongside Postman
   * Networking Layer using Alamofire
   * SwiftLint to enforce style and conventions for code formatting